Personal Finance

 Charitable Deductions

-Itemized deductions are expenses that lower your taxable income.
-The list of deductions that were discussed above is just a drop in the bucket of the ones that are available.
+Itemized deductions represent specific expenses that reduce your taxable income.
+The deductions mentioned above represent just a fraction of available options.

 Filing Your Tax Return